Calculate your equated monthly installment for home loans, car loans, and personal loans. See the full amortization schedule and interest breakdown.

 Why does my calculated EMI differ slightly from the bank's EMI?

 Banks may use different day count conventions (actual/365 vs 30/360), processing fees rolled into the principal, or slightly different rounding methods.
-Some banks also calculate interest on the outstanding balance at the end of the day rather than at the beginning, which causes minor discrepancies.
+Some banks also calculate interest on the outstanding balance rather than at the beginning, which causes minor discrepancies.
 Source: Stack Overflow - EMI calculation difference between bank and formula

 How do I account for prepayment in an amortization algorithm?